sermons/known/slides/slides.md

 ---
 <!-- .slide: <%= bg("pixabay-1290860-padlock.jpg") %> -->
 And he said to them, <br>
-“Strive to enter through the narrow door. <br>
+“Strive to enter through the narrow door.

 For many, I tell you, will **seek** to enter <br>
 and will not be **able**.